ezietsman/ezietsman.github.com/_drafts/2014-08-07-playing-with-photogrammetry-3.md

 The next part of the algorithm chooses one of these types or discards both, for each ellipse and it does so in the following manner:

+For each ellipse:

+  1. Calculate the *encoding* of a concentric ellipse that is **85%** the size of the given ellipse.
+  2. Calculate the *encoding* of another concentric ellipse that is **60%** the size of the ellipse.

+If the first one has an encoding of '0111111111' and the second has an encoding that starts with '0' then I deem that ellipse as a RAD target.